wwivbbs/wwiv/bbs/readme.txt

 Rushfan - renamed sl1 to AddLineToSysopLogImpl
-Rushfan - Started making WStatusMgr support transactions so status can stop being global Atani   - various linux compilation issues fixed
+Rushfan - Started making WStatusMgr support transactions so status can stop being global Atani   - various linux compilation issues fixed Rushfan - Added WFile::Exists(dir,filename), WFile::Remove(string) Rushfan - Fixed issue with startup (not starting) and cleaned up some xinit code Rushfan - Introduced WTextFile as a replacement for the CRT FILE* handle + our fsh_XXX code Rushfan - Started making utility objects not depend on so much of the BBS so that
+          WFile, WTextFile, WUser, WUserManager can be used outside of the BBS, eventually we will have classes for messagebase manipulation available from outside of WWIV.
+Rushfan - Some more const-correctness in the transfer code to make life easier in other places

 ==============================================================================